Thompson and SFA host Texas A&M-CC

 Huntsville, Texas; Saturday, 6 p.m.
 EST

-BOTTOM LINE: SFA hosts Texas A&M-CC after Keon Thompson scored 23 points in SFA’s 88-85 overtime victory over the New Orleans Privateers.
+BOTTOM LINE: SFA faces Texas A&M-CC after Keon Thompson scored 23 points in SFA’s 88-85 overtime win over the New Orleans Privateers.

-TOP PERFORMERS: Kyle Hayman is averaging 12.9 points and 1.8 steals for the ‘Jacks.
-Thompson is averaging 13.2 points over the last 10 games.
+TOP PERFORMERS: Kyle Hayman averages 1.7 made 3-pointers per game for the ‘Jacks, scoring 12.9 points while shooting 34.2% from beyond the arc.
+Thompson is shooting 48.5% and averaging 13.2 points over the last 10 games.

-Garry Clark is averaging 14.8 points and 7.8 rebounds for the Islanders.
-Jordan Roberts is averaging 1.6 made 3-pointers over the last 10 games.
+Isaac Williams is averaging 11.5 points and 3.9 assists for the Islanders.
+Clark is averaging 15.3 points and 10.1 rebounds while shooting 52.9% over the last 10 games.

 LAST 10 GAMES: ‘Jacks: 3-7, averaging 65.6 points, 30.0 rebounds, 13.2 assists, 9.1 steals and 3.7 blocks per game while shooting 41.6% from the field.
 Their opponents have averaged 70.0 points per game.